X-Store-App/X-Store-Client/readme.md

 ## Technologies

-*Made with Electron, Devtron and other open source projects like Chromium.*

-**This project also uses [yarn](https://yarnpkg.com) as the prefered way to install packages.**

 *This project uses the XStore's Node API.
 Check its repo [here.](https://github.com/X-Store-App/api-node) or (prefered way) you can download it from npm/yarn:*
 ```bash
 npm i @xstoreapp/api